Welcome to the guide to travelling by these Inter7City train services in Scotland.

 Overall these are some of the most comfortable to ride trains on the British rail network.

-On certain departures only, a catering trolley with hot/cold drinks, snacks and sandwiches available will be taken through the train, so both First and Standard Class travellers will receive an at-seat catering service.
+On most departures, a catering trolley with hot/cold drinks, snacks and sandwiches available will be taken through the train, so both First and Standard Class travellers will receive an at-seat catering service.

 On the departures on which a catering trolley service is available, First Class ticket holders will be given a complimentary hot/cold drink and some Scottish shortbread; guaranteed to enhance any journey.